Dells Too concert to honor The Dells

 Dells Too will pay tribute to The Dells in a summer concert, “Songs Of Our Fathers,” on July 28 at 7 p.m. at the Columbus Park Refectory, 5701 W. Jackson Blvd.

 The concert is presented by the Chicago West Community Music Center and Night Out In The Parks.
-The admission is free.
+Admission is free.

 Dells Too consists of Verne VA Allison, son of the Dells’ singer Verne Allison, Sr., Marvin Junior Jr., son of the late Dells’ Marvin Junior and Tico Allison, brother of the Dells’ Verne Allison Sr.